 Borderline personality disorder (BPD) is a common mental disorder characterized by severe instability in emotions, identity, relationships, and impulsive behaviour.
 The condition occurs globally, with a lifetime community prevalence of up to 6%.1 Functional impairment is an enduring feature of the disorder and people with BPD are at significantly increased risk of suicide, which affects up to 10% of individuals.
 2 Such behaviours lead some people with BPD to have very high levels of contact with mental health services and emergency medical services.
-3 It is estimated that between a fifth and a quarter of inpatients in mental health units have borderline personality disorder. ^{4, 5} Levels of nursing care that are available on general mental health inpatient units may not be enough to ensure the safety of some patients with borderline personality disorder.
-This can lead to patients with BPD being transferred to specialist treatment units such as Psychiatric Intensive Care Units and secure wards.
-It is estimated that over 40% of women treated on Psychiatric Intensive Care Units, 6 and over 60% of women treated on medium secure units have Borderline Personality Disorder.
+3 It is estimated that between a fifth and a quarter of inpatients in mental health units have borderline personality disorder. ^{4,5} Levels of nursing care that are available on general mental health inpatient units may not be enough to ensure the safety of some patients with borderline personality disorder.
+This can lead to patients with BPD being transferred to specialist treatment units such as Psychiatric Intensive Care Units, 6 and over 60% of women treated on medium secure units have Borderline Personality Disorder.
 7 Even within these specialist treatment units people with borderline personality disorder often require additional levels of nursing care to limit the incidence and impact of self-harming and aggressive behaviour.
 8